Weak disorder in the stochastic mean-field model of distance II: Proofs

-The inequality \eqref{firstlower} yields a first order lower bound for all values of $k\ge 2$.
-We will show in the paper that the function $g_s(x)$ determines the first order asymptotics of the weights $W_k(n)$.
+Inequality \eqref{firstlower} yields a first-order lower bound for all values of $k\ge2$.
+We will show in the paper that the function $g_s(x)$ determines the first-order asymptotics of the weights $W_k(n)$.
 The behavior of $g_s$ near its minimum value determines the asymptotic behavior of the hopcount $H_n$.
-Roughly speaking, the hopcount $H_n$ will converge in probability to the integer $k=k^*(s)$ that minimizes the function $g_s(x),\, x\ge 2$.
-The above statement about the convergence of $H_n$ is true for every $s>0$ for which the minimizing integer of $g_s(x)$ for $x\geq 2$ is unique, i.e., $s\not\in \SSS$.
-In Section \ref{sec-asym}, we study the minimum of an independent number of sums of $n^{k-1}$ random variables with distribution $E^{-s}$, and use it to complete the proof of Theorem \ref{main_theorem} when $0<s\leq 1$.
-In Section \ref{sec_greater1}, we extend the analysis to $s>1$ and complete the proof of Theorem \ref{main_theorem} by studying the second order asymptotics of the minimal weight of paths of length $k$ in the complete graph $K_n$.
+Roughly speaking, the hopcount $H_n$ will converge in probability to the integer $k=k^*(s)$ that minimizes the function $g_s(x), x\ge2$, over the set $\Zbold _+$.
+The above statement about the convergence of $H_n$ is true for every $s>0$ for which the minimizing integer of $g_s(x)$ for $x\geq2$ is unique, that is, $s\notin\SSS$.
+In Section~\ref{sec-asym}, we study the minimum of an independent number of $n^{k-1}$ random variables.
+Each of these $n^{k-1}$ variables is the sum of $k$ i.i.d.~random variables with distribution $E^{-s}$.
+The result is used to complete the proof of Theorem \ref {main_theorem} when $0<s\leq1$.
+In Section~\ref{sec_greater1}, we extend the analysis to $s>1$ and complete the proof of Theorem~\ref{main_theorem} by studying the second order asymptotics of the minimal weight of paths of length $k$ in the complete graph $K_n$.

-For $s\in \SSS$, to decide whether the hopcount $H_n$ converges in probability either to $\lfloor s_j+1\rfloor$ or to $\lceil s_j+1\rceil$ we need the second second order asymptotics of $W_k(n)$, which is carried out in detail in Section \ref{sec_bad}.
-In Section \ref{sec:multi-distance}, we sketch the proof of Corollary \ref{corr:multi-point}.
+For $s_j\in\SSS$, to decide whether the hopcount $H_n$ converges in probability either to $\lfloor s_j+1\rfloor$ or to $\lceil s_j+1\rceil$, we need the second order asymptotics of $W_k(n)$, which is carried out in detail in Section~\ref{sec_bad}.
+In Section~\ref{sec:multi-distance}, we sketch the proof of Corollary \ref{corr:multi-point}.